Creating and Configuring a DAO¶

 Playbook Details¶

-Creator Playbook¶
+Personal Playbook¶

-Best for: Solo operators who want direct control
+Best for: Solo operators who want direct control over their library.

-Squad Playbook¶
+Council Playbook¶

-Best for: Small trusted teams (3-10 members)
+Best for: Small trusted teams (3-10 members) who coordinate via multisig.

 Community Playbook¶

-Best for: Decentralized communities (50+ members)
+Best for: Decentralized communities with token-weighted voting.

-Features: - Token-weighted voting - Longer voting periods (3-7 days) - Quorum requirements (typically 4%) - Proposal threshold (e.g., 10,000 tokens to propose)
+Features: - Token-weighted voting - Standard voting periods (3-7 days) - Quorum requirements (typically 4%) - Proposal threshold for spam prevention

 For full control, use sage dao create directly: